Estimated median graduate earnings based on publicly available data.

-Appalachian Bible College is a private_nonprofit located in Mount Hope, West Virginia.
+Appalachian Bible College is a Private Nonprofit located in Mount Hope, West Virginia.
 The university enrolls approximately 193 students.
-It has a graduation rate of 71.0%, which is above average for US universities.
+It has a graduation rate of 71.0%, which is above average.

-Graduates of Appalachian Bible College earn a median salary of $37,467 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts Appalachian Bible College graduates -17% below the national median.
+Graduates of Appalachian Bible College earn a median salary of $37,467 per year 10 years after starting college.
+This puts Appalachian Bible College graduates -17% below the US national average of $45,000.

 Tuition at Appalachian Bible College is $18,760 for in-state students and $18,760 for out-of-state students.
 The average net price after financial aid is $11,579 per year.